Start the Fuchsia emulator

 --net specifies the networking mode for the emulator. --net tap attaches to a Tun/Tap interface.

-Or, to start the emulator without access to external networks, run the following command:
+Or, you can start the emulator without access to external networks:

 ffx emu start --net none